dynatrace-research/binnacle/README.md

 Once loaded, the cluster can be analyzed either using regular TypeQL queries or by building upon Binnacle to solve more sophisticated problems.

+> 🧪 Note: This is just a research project and not a product officially supported by Dynatrace!

 ## Requirements